 The need to keep up with the times extends to Kris’s vision of Roeselare’s identity as one of Flanders’s shopping cities.
 With the growth of home-working, automation and online shopping, which he describes as “a permanent challenge”, Kris has helped to develop a comprehensive plan to turn the “high street” back into a lively meeting place with libraries, cultural centres, shopping malls, space for children, and green squares instead of parking spaces.

-Kris emphasises the fit between his approach as mayor of Roeselare and the virtues promoted by Stellenbosch University, which, he says, “combines great quality of knowledge with openness, social awareness and innovation”.
+Kris emphasises the fit between his approach as mayor of Roeselare and the virtues promoted by SU, which, he says, “combines great quality of knowledge with openness, social awareness and innovation”.

 - By Mark Paterson -